MELLIFERA-Labs/discord2telegram-cloudworker/README.md

 # discord2telegram-cloudworker

-> Cloudworker(Cloudflare) bot that forwards messages from Discord channel to Telegram channel
+> Cloudworker(Cloudflare) bot that forwards messages from the Discord channel to the Telegram channel

-## Run localy
+## Run locally
 1. Install node_modules
 ```bash
 npm i